jeffreypaul15/Sunpy3D/proposal.md

 The entire project is split into 3 major components which include:-

-#### 1) Package Infrastructure
+#### 1) Extending Functionality
-- As stated by the requirements, the entire project will consist of not only writing new code but also working towards combining the entire project into a usable python package that works accurately with SunPy.
+- The existing code makes use of PyVista for 3D plotting functionality and all of the code for 3D plotting would make use of PyVista itself.
+Currently, there exists simple functionality for plotting any given `GenericMap` from SunPy to be plotted using Pyvista and this will be the baseline from where I would pick up on.
+- As stated by the requirements, moajority of the functionality of a 2D `GenericMap` from SunPy shall be implemented in 3D.
+It would include the extensions of all the available plotting mechanisms with the approptiate `AstroPy` units.
 - The 3D PFSS field lines from Pfsspy shall also be implemented and tested carefully.
 - The underlying packages for 3D plotting would have to be listed out and this has to be carefully tested with different versions of the packages to make sure that this works with SunPy.
-- The existing code makes use of PyVista for 3D plotting functionality and all of the code for 3D plotting would make use of PyVista itself.
-Currently, there exists simple functionality for plotting any given `GenericMap` from SunPy to be plotted using Pyvista and this will be the baseline from where I would pick up on.
 - There are no bounds defined for 3D plotting capability and adding extra functionality for plotting Astropy's coordinates shall also be implemented.

 #### 2) Extensive documentation
 - As of SunPy standards, documentation is extremely important.
 The entire documentation process shall be written using **Sphinx** as SunPy uses it and I've worked with it extensively before.
 - Required documentation is a general order from writing the Index file followed by
 	- Introduction